thaisacontar/thaisacontar/README.md

 ## Hey there 🤓 <br>
-My name is Thaisa but you can call me Thai🌱<br>
+My name is Thaisa, you can call me Thai🌱<br>
 Welcome to my Github!

 <div>